aiidateam/aiida-workgraph/CONTRIBUTING.md

 PYTEST_PLAYWRIGHT_HEADLESS=no pytest -m frontend
 ```

+For the frontend tests we start a web server at port `8000`, please free this address for before running the frontend tests.

 ### Development on the GUI

 For the development on the GUI we use the [REACT](https://react.dev) library